223kazuki/blog/resources/2019-01-29-lacinia-app-tips.md

       (->Lacinia {:id id :email-address email-address}))))
 ```

-### Authencication check for WebSocket access
+### Authentication check for WebSocket access
-When an authented client tried to access GraphQL API by WebSocket, it's common to check token in Handshake.
+When an authenticated client tried to access GraphQL API by WebSocket, it's common to check token in Handshake.
 Although WebSocket Handshake request also be able to pass access token in request headers, some client libraries don't support it.
 So I chose the way passing access token as a URL parameter.

 `GET http://localhost:8080/graphql-ws?token=xxxxxxxxxxx`